-- The researchers are contining to investigate genes expressed in host plants infected with pathogens, and the genes expressed in pathogens during infection.
+- Investigating genes expressed in host plants infected with pathogens, and the genes expressed in pathogens during infection.
 This work uses cultivated wild rice, alfalfa, and Medicago truncatula as the host plants and a range of bacterial, fungal and oomycete pathogens.
-To facilitate this work, the genomes of several pathogens have been or plan to be sequenced and annotated.
-Several new RNA-seq experiments will be done to identify plant and pathogen genes that are upregulated during plant infection.